PasqualeZingo/trafficGen/README.md

 # runall.py
 A python module containing functions that allow other scripts to run executable scripts in docker containers.
 More details in the documentation within the script itself.

+# Scheduler
+To run the scheduler, simply type the command

+    python3 scheduler.py

+If it prints "Call random duckduckgo query", it will tell all the boxes to query a random website.
+The number of these queries made will be stored on each box under "/trafficGen/agents/.queries".
+If the scheduler prints "Call send Email", each box will send an email to the address info@example.com.
+These emails will be stored in "/var/mail/vhosts/example.com/info".
+Finally, if the scheduler prints "Print a dummy file", each box will send a print request to the print server, named cups_pdf in the example_net.py network, and successful "prints" on the virtual printer will be stored in "/home/reciever/PDF".
+NOTE: this scheduler will currently only work if the example-net.py script is run while a project named "testtest" exists.